-TOA radiances in the 15 um (700-800 cm-1) region are impacted by two effects (a) the increased optical depths due to increasing atmospheric CO2 leads to atmospheric emission from higher altitudes/lower temperatures, resulting in almost a -0.06 K/year signal for the troposphere, and (b) the atmospheric temperature increases (again about +0.02 K yr-1).
-Also of interest is the trends in the stratosphere (650-700 cm-1) changes which consists of a stratospheric cooling signal (negative) and emission higher up due to increased CO2; combining to give a net zero effect over 20 years, also seen in Raghuraman et al. (2023).
-The H2O signal is evident in the 1400-1625 cm-1 region, and is negative; in other words, increasing temperatures have led to increased atmospheric amounts of H2O, and the water vapor feedback has reduced the amount of outgoing flux in that region.
-By extension, this also happens in the Far Infrared regions affected by water vapor; current sounders do not make direct measurement in the10-600 cm-1 region so at present this can only be inferred; however in the near future it is anticipated the Far Infrared Outgoing Radiation Understanding and Monitoring (FORUM) mission Palchetti et al. (2020) will provide data to fill in this important gap in the future.
+TOA radiances in the 15 um (700-800) region are impacted by two effects (X. Huang et al. (2023); Raghura and our work all show, either in radiance or OLR space, (a) the increased optical depths due to increasing atmospheric observed radiance in the window channels, due to surface temperature increases (b) the $\simeq$ -0.06 K yr-1 decrease in BT in the 700-750 cm-1troposphere sounding region, which is due to a combination of the CO2 leads amounts/optical depth rises leading to atmospheric emission from higher altitudes/lower temperatures , resulting in almost a -0.06 K/year signal for the troposphere, and (b) the together with atmospheric temperature increases (again about shown later in this paper to be between +0.01 to +0.02 K yr-1)-; (c) increases in the 1350-1640 cm-1free troposphere water vapor sounding region and (d) the 1280-1340 cm-1decreases are due to CH4increases.

+Also of interest is are the trends in the stratosphere (650-700 cm-1) changes which consists of a stratospheric cooling signal (negative) and emission higher up due to increased CO2; combining to give a net zero effect over 20 years, also seen in (Raghuraman et al., 2023).
+The H2O signal is evident in the 1400-1625 cm-1 region, and is only slightly positive; in other words, increasing temperatures have led to increased atmospheric amounts of H2O, and the water vapor feedback has reduced the amount of outgoing flux in that region.
+By extension, this can only also be expected to have happened in Far Infrared (10-650 cm-1) spectral regions affected by water vapor, and but cannot be wholly confirmed as current sounders do not make direct measurements in that region.
+In the near future it is anticipated the Far Infrared Outgoing Radiation Understanding and Monitoring (FORUM) mission (Palchetti et al., 2020) will provide data observations to fill in this important observation gap.
-Figure 3.

 20 year trends from different observation quantiles.
 The left hand panel shows the mean globally averaged BT observations from 20 years of AIRS data, for quantiles Q0.50,0.80,0.90,0.95,0.97 as described in the text.
 The right hand panel shows (top) the globally averaged trends for those different quantiles and (bottom) the spectral uncertainty in the trends.
 The nightime (descending) trends are shown in these plots.

-4 Spectral closure : comparisons between observed and simulated spectral trends
+4 Spectral closure: comparisons between observed and simulated spectral trends

-Previous work Strow and DeSouza-Machado (2020) has demonstrated that the radiances from AIRS are climate quality, if one restricts the channel set to the ~ 450 channel set that is largely immune to nonphysical drifts Strow et al. (2021).
-In this section we describe a way to test the quality of the monthly thermodynamic output from reanalysis and/or L3 products which are all in geophysical space, against the AIRS L1C observational data which is in radiance space.
-This is accomplished by geolocating the monthly (ERA5) surface temperature, air temperature, water vapor and ozone fields to tile centers as described in Section 2.2, which are then input and run through the SARTA fast model Strow, Hannon, DeSouza-Machado, et al. (2003), for the entire 20 years.
+Previous work has demonstrated that the radiances from AIRS are climate quality, if one restricts the channel set to the $\sim 450$ channel set that is largely immune to nonphysical drifts.
+In In closing this section we describe a way to test the quality of the monthly thermodynamic output from reanalysis and point out a comparison of spectral trends between AIRS\RTobservations and reanalysis/or L3 products which are all in geophysical space, against the AIRS L1C observational data which is in radiance space.
+This is accomplished by geolocating the monthly (ERA5) surface temperature, air temperature, water vapor and ozone fields to tile centers as described in Section 2.2, which are then input and run through the fast model, for the entire 20 years.
 Spectral radiance trends were then computed from these time series of (clear sky) spectral radiances.
 The conversion of L3 retrieval and NWP reanalysis trends to a radiance time series, provides a rigorous check of their accuracy against the observed AIRS L1C radiance trends which are validated to be highly accurate.